 Papyrus is a vigorous plant suitable for growing in USDA hardiness zones 9 through 11, but overwintering papyrus plants is critical during the winter months in more northern climates.
 Although papyrus doesn’t demand much effort, the plant will die if subjected to frosty weather.
 Read on to learn more about winter papyrus care.

 Winterizing Cyperus Papyrus

-Also known as bulrush, papyrus (Cyperus papyrus) is a dramatic aquatic plant that grows in dense clumps along ponds, swamps, shallow lakes or slow-moving streams.
+Also known as bulrush, papyrus (Cyperus papyrus) is a dramatic aquatic plant that grows in dense clumps along ponds, swamps, shallow lakes, or slow-moving streams.
 In its native habitat, papyrus can reach heights of 16 feet (5 m.), but ornamental plants tend to top out at about one-third that height.
 Cyperus papyrus growing in warmer climates requires little winter care, although plants in zone 9 may die back to the ground and rebound in spring.
 Be sure the rhizomes are located where they are protected from freezing temperatures.
 Remove dead growth as it appears throughout the winter.

 How to Care for Papyrus in Winter Indoors